The main sources of real estate law in Switzerland are the Swiss Civil Code and the Swiss Code of Obligations.

 Land cannot be depreciated, but a blended rate may be applied if land and building values are not split and do not have separate book entries.
 Safe harbour depreciation rates are available for the depreciation methods and the blended rate.
 In the event of a sale of the property, recaptured depreciation deductions are subject to corporate income tax.
 Accordingly, depreciation deductions taken that do not reflect real losses of value lead to a mere income tax deferral.
 In general and with due regard to the current negative interest rate environment, in a share deal scenario deferred income taxes are fully deducted from the purchase price as a deferred liability.

-Dividends (and other distributions) paid by Swiss companies are subject to withholding tax of 35%.
+Dividends (and other distributions) paid by Swiss companies are subject to a withholding tax of 35%.
 The withholding has to be deducted from the dividend in advance and has to be paid by the debtor of the dividend – ie, the company paying the dividend (a reporting procedure is only available in the case of a Swiss parent company or a parent company in a benign double tax treaty state).
 For withholding tax purposes, it is therefore advantageous if the investor (a shareholder of the SPV) is domiciled in a country that has entered into a double taxation treaty with Switzerland.
 Unless this is the case, it is advantageous to use a foreign SPV to avoid withholding tax.

 Real estate investments